 Data collection

-The population of the study consist of 160 consumers.
-Primary data was collected.
-The data were collected through a well-designed, structured and pre-tested questionnaire.
+The sample of the study consist of 160 consumers.
+Primary data was collectedthrough a well-designed, structured and pre-tested questionnaire.
 The questionnaire was prepared based on the previous literature reviews and current updated facts related to the consumers’ attitude towards organic turmeric.
 Literature reviews help in understanding various parameters to be included in the questionnaire.
 The questionnaire contains questions related to demographics, attitudes, perception and constraints faced by consumers in buying organic turmeric.
-Respondents were asked multiple questions and scale based questions.
-For a scale-based questions asked to provide their responses on a point Like scale indicating their level of agreement (5=Strongly agree, 4 = Agree, 3 = Neutral, 2 = Disagree and 1 = Strongly disagree).
+Respondents were asked multiple questions and likert scaling technique was used.
+A five point (5=Strongly agree, 4 = Agree, 3 = Neutral, 2 = Disagree and 1 = Strongly disagree) likert scale was used to receive consumers’ responses indicating their level of agreement.
 The respondents were enquired various questions based on age, gender, income, education etc.

 Pilot study was conducted to correct questionnaire and check the validity of the questionnaires.
 All the corrections were incorporated in the final text of the questionnaire.
 Mean, frequency, standard deviation and one sample t-test was used for the analysis of the collected data.

-Table 1: List of items included in the questionnaire
+Table 1: List of statements included in the questionnaire